UK's FTSE ends strong first quarter with sharp drop

 * Imperial, BAT down on U.S. merger concern

-* Kingfisher up as investors welcome store closures (Updates with closing prices)
+* Kingfisher up as investors welcome store closures (Recasts, adds detail, quote)

 By Alistair Smout

-LONDON, March 31 Britain's top share index fell sharply on Tuesday, depressed by weaker tobacco and commodity company shares, but managed to make its biggest quarterly gain since 2013.
+LONDON, March 31 Britain's top share index fell sharply on Tuesday, hindered by a drop in tobacco and commodity companies, but was still headed for its best quarterly gain since 2013 even as it ended March with a whimper.

-"The possibility of regulatory intervention to this deal is affecting the sector, and makes the outlook more cautious," IG market analyst, Chris Beauchamp, said.
+"The possibility of regulatory intervention to this deal is affecting the sector, and makes the outlook more cautious," said Chris Beauchamp, market analyst at IG.

-Traders said bets on a U.S. interest rate hike, which helped the dollar towards its biggest quarterly rise since 2008, were also weighing on high dividend payers such as consumer staples.
+Traders said bets on a United States rate hike, which helped the dollar towards its biggest quarterly rise since 2008, were also affecting high dividend payers such as consumer staples.

-Mining, oil and other commodity-related stocks took nearly 35 points off the index, as commodity prices were pressured by a stronger dollar.
+Mining, oil and other commodity-related stocks took 27 points off the index, as commodity prices were pressured by a stronger dollar.

+The falls came in thin volumes, of just half of the 90-day average trade with 2-1/2 hours to go in the session, ahead of a four-day holiday weekend starting on Friday.

-Despite its quarterly rise, the FTSE has lagged its euro zone counterparts, which were boosted by European Central Bank stimulus measures and are less exposed to commodity stocks.
+Despite a decent quarterly rise, the London index has lagged bigger gains in its euro zone counterparts, which were boosted by European Central Bank stimulus measures and are less exposed to commodity stocks.

-The index was nevertheless supported by shares in Kingfisher , Europe's biggest home improvement retailer, which rose 4.3 percent to be the top FTSE 100 riser.
+The FTSE 100 was supported by Kingfisher, Europe's biggest home improvement retailer, which was up 3.5 percent, the top FTSE 100 riser.

-It said it would close about 60 underperforming stores in Britain while returning 200 million pounds to investors during the 2015-16 year.
+It said it would close about 60 underperforming stores in Britain while returning 200 million pounds ($295.56 million) to investors during the 2015-16 year.

-Chief Executive Veronique Laury has been charged with turning the firm around.
-"How it will work out looks unclear and is certainly likely to take quite a long time," Banco Espirito Santo analysts said, retaining a "sell" rating on the stock.
-(Editing by Louise Ireland)
+The new Chief Executive Veronique Laury has been charged with turning the firm around.
+"How it will work out looks unclear and is certainly likely to take quite a long time," analysts at Banco Espirito Santo said, retaining a "sell" rating on the stock. ($1 = 0.6767 pounds) (Editing by Tom Heneghan)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan